jeishu/jeishu.github.io/README.md

 The skills icons are from the [Flaticons](https://www.flaticon.com/authors/pixel-perfect).

 The horizontal scroll for desktop is using this [video](https://www.youtube.com/watch?v=pOXl6KH2N8Y) as reference.
+The actual horizontal scrolling with mouse wheel is done thanks to this developer's website, [Edd Turtle](https://designedbyaturtle.com/horizontal-scrolling-with-jquery/), which is based off of [Brandon Aaron](https://github.com/brandonaaron)'s code.

 ## Contributors